NIEHS/beethoven/README.md

 > `.sif` files are omitted from GitHub due to size (>5 Gb each)

 #### Run
 After switching back to the project root directory, users can run the pipeline with the `run.sh` shell script.
-The following lines of `run.sh` must be updated with user-specific settings before running the pipeline
+The following lines of `/inst/scripts/run_*.sh` must be updated with user-specific settings before running the pipeline

 ```sh
 #SBATCH --mail-user=[USER_EMAIL]      # email address for job notifications